ikennaokpala/debot/README.md

     $ gem install debot

+You need to require debot in you deploy.rb file

 ## Usage

 To provision an ubuntu based VPS.

 $ cap deploy:install # this will setup you ubuntu server with nginx, uncorn, imagemagick, postgresql for action..

 $ cap go:live # to take the application live

 $ cap go:down # this will put you app on standby mode while your figure out what might be going wrong

 $ cap deploy:takedown # this does the opposite of install buy removing all configuration and file for a apticular site.

 ## Contributing